hudson-newey/2rm/README.md

 - `--silent` Do not print out additional information priduced by 2rm.
 This is useful for scripting situations
 - `--dry-run` Perform a dry run and show all the files that would be deleted
 - `--bypass-protected` Using this flag will allow you to delete a file protected by the 2rm config
+- `--notify` Send a system notification once deletion is complete

 ## Features